-Introduces fundamental concepts of the Clatsop Community College nursing curriculum and reviews previously learned information and skills for students who have previous nursing education (i.e., advanced placement students into the Nursing Program).
+Students are introduced to fundamental concepts of the Clatsop Community College nursing curriculum and reviews previously learned information and skills for students who have previous nursing education (i.e., advanced placement students into the Nursing Program).
 Prerequisite: Advanced placement admission to the nursing program (admission at any point beyond NUR 101).
 OFFERED AS NEEDED